List of Plasmodium species: Plasmodium: Asian clade

 At least nine species belong to the 'Asian' clade of Plasmodium.
 These species include Plasmodium coatneyi, Plasmodium cynomolgi, Plasmodium fieldi, Plasmodium fragile, Plasmodium inui, Plasmodium hylobati, Plasmodium simiovale, Plasmodium simium and Plasmodium vivax.

 As a rule (with the noticeable exception of P. knowesli), the Asian species have a 72-hour intra erythroctytic life cycle.

 Analysis of the merozoite surface protein in ten species of the Asian clade suggest that this group diversified between 3 and 6.3 million years ago - a period that coincided with the radiation of the macques within South East Asia.
 The inferred branching order differs from that found from the analysis of other genes suggesting that this phylogenetic tree may be difficult to resolve.
 Positive selection on this gene was also found.

 In an analysis of the SSU rRNA gene it was found that all Asian simian Plasmodium species have a single S-type-like gene and several A-type-like genes.
 A 50 residue insertion in the V7 variable region near the stem 43 is shared exclusively by the S-type like sequences of the Asian simian Plasmodium species and the S- and O-type sequences of P. vivax.
 This is consistent with their shared ancestry.

 Plasmodium vivax may have originated in Asia and the related species Plasmodium simium appears to be derived through a transfer from the human P. vivax to New World monkey species in South America.
-This was proposed in a study of howler monkeys near São Paulo, Brasil.
+This was proposed in a study of howler monkeys near São Paulo, Brazil.

 Another paper has suggested an African origin for P. vivax.

 Another paper reported the presence of P. vivax in gorillas and chimpanzees.
 The DNA sequences analysed fell into two clades.
 One clade included all the human strains: the second clade seems likely to be an undescribed species.
 The gorilla and chimpanzee strains did not group by species suggesting that P. vivax transmission occurs between these species.
 The authors suggested an Africa origin for P. vivax.

 A paper has suggested that P. vivax has an African origin and underwent a severe bottleneck and then expanded rapidly once it left Africa.

 An African origin for P. vivax would explain the presence of P. gonderi - an Africa species - within this clade.

 Plasmodium species have been isolated from orangutans.
 These isolates appear to belong to the Asian clade and share an ancestor with Plasmodium inui and Plasmodium hylobati.

 A paper has suggested that P. vivax is basal to the Asian clade branching after P. gonderi.
 This is consistent with an African origin of the Asian clade.

 A study of worldwide isolates of P. vivax found the maximum diversity to lie within South East Asia, suggesting this as the origin of this species.
 The same paper found that isolates in the Americas fell into two groups suggesting that there were at least 2 separate introductions of this parasite into the Americas.